jni/my-documents/oreilly.markdown

 Finally, reviewing code for scikit-image pull requests, I've developed an eye for what great code looks like.
-Some examples will be from those pull requests, but the majority will come from polling developers from the Scientific Python ecosystem, many of which I know personally from two SciPy conferences, EuroSciPy 2013, and PyConAu 2014.
+Some examples will be from those pull requests, but the majority will come from polling developers from the Scientific Python ecosystem, many of whom I know personally from two SciPy conferences, EuroSciPy 2013, and PyConAu 2014.

 ## Book Summary: